tolikcode/andriydruk.github.io/content/post/introduction-to-c-for-android-developers.md

 hello, world%
 ~~~

-Congratulations 🎉, you run your first C command line application for Android.
-This approach is great for testing some feature in C without needs to create an android app, compile Java, package .apk file, etc. Just copy binary and run - very simple.
+Congratulations 🎉, you've just run your first C command line application for Android.
+This approach is great for testing some features in C without needing to create an android app, compile Java, package .apk file, etc. Just copy binary and run - very simple.

 ### Libraries

-In C there are 2 types of libraries:
+There are 2 types of libraries in C:

 - static
 - dynamic

-In this section, I will create executable linked against libraries of both types.
-As an example application, I decide to create a small utility that compares result of two implementations of inverse square root: system math library and hack that [was used in Quake III](https://en.wikipedia.org/wiki/Fast_inverse_square_root#Overview_of_the_code).
-In the static library, I implemented Quake III version of an inverse square root, in dynamic math.h version.
-And executable will ask a user for an input and print both results.
+In this section, I will create an executable linked against libraries of both types.
+As an example application, I decide to create a small utility that compares results of two implementations of inverse square root: system math library and hack that [was used in Quake III](https://en.wikipedia.org/wiki/Fast_inverse_square_root#Overview_of_the_code).
+In the static library, I've implemented Quake III version of an inverse square root, in dynamic -  math.h version.
+And this executable will ask a user for an input and print both results.

-Start with the **static library**.
+Let's start with the **static library**.
 Again, a small step in theory:

 > Static libraries are simply a collection of ordinary object files.
 This collection is created using the ar (archiver) program.
 Static libraries permit users to link to programs without having to recompile its code, saving recompilation time.
 Static libraries are often useful for developers if they wish to permit programmers to link to their library, but don't want to give the library source code.